rxavier/poniard/README.md

 Poniard also reports how similar the predictions of the estimators are, so ensembles with different base estimators can be built.
 A basic correlation table of the cross-validated predictions is built for regression tasks, while [Cramér's V](https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V) is used for classification.

-By default, it computes this similarity of prediction errors instead of the actual predictions; this helps in building ensembles with good scoring estimators and uncorrelated errors, which in principle and hopefully should lead to a "wisdom of crowds" kind of situation.
+By default, it computes this similarity of prediction errors instead of the actual predictions; this helps in building ensembles with good scoring estimators and uncorrelated errors.

 ## Hyperparameter optimization
 The `tune_estimator` method can be used to optimize the hyperparameters of a given estimator, either by passing a grid of parameters or using the inbuilt ones available for default estimators.
 The tuned estimator will be added to the list of estimators and will be scored the next time `fit()` is called.